David17c/Dfetch/README.md

 accent_color: green
 ```

-At the bottom of the file add an accent color: `accent_color: green`.
+At the bottom of the file add an accent color: `accent_color: COLOR`.
 This is the color given to the info module labels.

 In your config file, set: `custom_ascii: PATH_TO_FILE`.
 Dfetch should now be using your ASCII art.